ruthtech/voting-app/README.md

 ## Deployment
+View this application on Heroku.  https://arcane-mountain-21933.herokuapp.com/

+### Vote Online
-View this application on Heroku.  https://arcane-mountain-21933.herokuapp.com/ Log in with userid "happyfrog374" and password "technics".
+To view the "Vote online" code, log in with userid "happyfrog374" and password "technics".

+### Simulation of a Vote
 The code to run the simulation of voting across Canada is a work in progress.
-Log in to the same URL above with userid "admin" and password "admin" to see what the UI will look like.
+Log in to the same URL above with userid "admin" and password "admin".
+  * The simulation map is generated based on the opennorth data, which doesn't list voting districts in all areas of Canada.
+It's also the 2015 federal election data, which is the latest year in the opennorth database as of this writing.
+  * After you click "Simulate Vote" it's fun to look at the yellow shaded areas.
+Those are the ones that list parties that would never win typically.
+(The 'Pirate Party of Canada' won Vancouver East once.
+Would pirates want to raid the Treasury?)
+To see who won, hover over the district with your mouse.
+  * To see the list of parties that could be generated on the map, view [Registered Political Parties and Parties Eligible for Registration](https://www.elections.ca/content.aspx?section=pol&dir=par&document=index&lang=e)

 ## Built With
 Development Tools: